hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

-## DISTRIBUTING THE CLIENT AND SERVER CERTIFICATES
+## STEP 4 – DISTRIBUTING THE CLIENT AND SERVER CERTIFICATES

-**Distributing the Client and Server Certificates**
+Now we send all the client and server **certificates** to their respective **instances**.

+Beginning with the **worker nodes** we will copy the following files securely using `scp` utility
+*	Root CA certificate – ca.pem
+*	X509 Certificate for each worker node
+*	Private Key of the certificate for each worker node

 ``` bash
 hector@hector-Laptop:~/ca-authority$ for i in 0 1 2; do
 >   instance="${NAME}-worker-${i}"